Margaret McFall-Ngai

-Margaret McFall-Ngai (born 1951) is an American animal physiologist and biochemist best-known for her work related to the symbiotic relationship between Hawaiian bobtail squid, Euprymna scolopes and bioluminescent bacteria, Vibrio fischeri.
+Margaret Jean McFall-Ngai (born 1951) is an American animal physiologist and biochemist best-known for her work related to the symbiotic relationship between Hawaiian bobtail squid, Euprymna scolopes and bioluminescent bacteria, Vibrio fischeri.
 Her research helped expand the microbiology field, primarily focused on pathogenicity and decomposition at the time, to include positive microbial associations.
 She has been a professor at PBRC's Kewalo Marine Laboratory and director of the Pacific Biosciences Research Program at the University of Hawaiʻi at Mānoa.
-In 2022, she moved her laboratory to Caltech, in Pasadena, California.
+In 2022, she joined Carnegie Institution for Science's newly created Biosphere Sciences & Engineering research division and moved her laboratory to Caltech, in Pasadena, California.

 Education and career

 McFall-Ngai spent her childhood in Southern California and attended Immaculate Heart High School in Los Angeles.
 She attended college at the University of San Francisco, graduating in 1973 with a Bachelors of Science in biology.
 She chose to further her education at the University of California, Los Angeles (UCLA) with doctoral advisor, James Morin, studying functional morphology and comparative physiology while working as a teaching assistant/fellow.
 Her graduate research took her to the central Philippines to study the relationship between bioluminescent bacteria found in the leiognathid light organ in fish, igniting her "lifelong interest" in the blend of the two subjects.
 McFall-Ngai graduated with her Ph.D. in Biology in 1983 and went on to complete two postdoctoral fellowships.
 For her first postdoc, she remained at UCLA working on protein biochemistry-biophysics for the Jules Stein Eye Institute with advisor, Joseph Horwitz.
 She then moved to San Diego to work with advisor George Somero on protein chemistry enzymology at the Scripps Institute of Oceanography at the University of California, San Diego.
 On the side McFall-Ngai had been exploring the Hawaiian bobtail squid as an alternative to the fish she had studied in graduate school and initiated what would become a career-long collaboration with microbiologist, Edward (Ned) Ruby, who had written his dissertation on the squids' symbionts, Vibrio fischeri.

 In 1989, McFall-Ngai accepted a position and later received tenure at the University of Southern California in the Department of Biology and began breeding and studying the Hawaiian bobtail squid.
 She and Ruby moved to Hawaii in 1996 to better study the squid-bacteria relationship, both accepting positions at Pacific Biomedical Research Center at the University of Hawaii.
 In 2004, McFall-Ngai accepted a position as professor in the Department of Medical Microbiology and Immunology at the University of Wisconsin–Madison and the Eye Research institute.
 She returned to Hawaii in 2015 when she accepted the position as director of the Pacific Biosciences Research Program and professor at PBRC's Kewalo Marine Laboratory at the University of Hawaiʻi at Mānoa.